Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Convex Hull/README.md

 ## How it works

 1. Create an input geometry such as a `Multipoint` object.
-2. Use `GeometryEngine.ConvexHull(inputGeometry)`to create a new `Geometry` object representing the convex hull of the input points.
-The returned geometry will either be a `Point`, `Polyline`, or `Polygon` based on the number of input points.
+2. Use `AGSGeometryEngine.convexHull(inputGeometry)`to create a new `AGSGeometry` object representing the convex hull of the input points.
+The returned geometry will either be a `point`, `polyline`, or `polygon` based on the number of input points.

 ## Relevant API

 * AGSGeometry
 * AGSGeometryEngine
+* AGSGraphic
+* AGSGraphicsOverlay

 ## Tags